 The best time to change a baby’s diaper during a night feed

 When it comes to night changes, many parents opt for either changing a baby’s diaper first or doing the sandwich feed (feed, change, feed).
 There are very good reasons for both techniques.

-When a parent changes the baby’s diaper first the baby is jostled awake and is more alert, making feeding them easier.
+When a parent changes the baby’s diaper first the baby is jolted awake and is more alert, making feeding them easier.
 This is especially important during the newborn days when it is recommended that the baby eat every 2 to 3 hours.
 According to the Mayo Clinic, waking a newborn to eat is important until they are back up to birth weight and establish a specific weight gain pattern.

 When a baby is super hungry in the middle of the night, the sandwich feed is highly recommended.
-This way, the baby can eat and calm down before a diaper change then finish eating once clean.
-The second portion of the feeding can help put the back baby to sleep.
+This way, the baby can eat and calm down before a diaper change and then finish eating once clean.
+The second portion of the feeding can help put them back baby to sleep.

 The consensus among many of the parents is to try to avoid changing diapers in the middle of the night if possible.
 This may cause your baby to become more awake and alert, leading them to play instead of going back to sleep.

 To prepare for the inevitable nighttime diaper changes, though, read my tips to help your baby not hate diaper changes.